scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

 - Both are high-level programming languages, where you don’t have to concern yourself with low-level concepts like pointers and manual memory management
 - Both have a relatively simple, concise syntax
-- Both are functional programming (FP) languages
+- Both are [functional programming][fp-intro] (FP) languages
 - Both are object-oriented programming (OOP) languages
 - Both have comprehensions: Python has list comprehensions and Scala has `for` comprehensions
-- Both languages have support for lambdas and higher-order functions
+- Both languages have support for lambdas and [higher-order functions][hofs]
 - Both can be used with [Apache Spark](https://spark.apache.org) for big data processing
 - Both have a wealth of terrific libraries

 ### High level differences

-Also at a high level, the *differences* between Python and Scala are:
+Also at a high level, the _differences_ between Python and Scala are:

 - Python is dynamically typed, and Scala is statically typed
   - Though it’s statically typed, Scala features like type inference make it feel like a dynamic language
-- Python is interpreted, and Scala code is compiled to *.class* files, and runs on the Java Virtual Machine (JVM)
+- Python is interpreted, and Scala code is compiled to _.class_ files, and runs on the Java Virtual Machine (JVM)
 - In addition to running on the JVM, the [Scala.js](https://www.scala-js.org) project lets you use Scala as a JavaScript replacement
 - The [Scala Native](https://scala-native.readthedocs.io/en/v0.3.9-docs) project lets you write “systems” level code, and compiles to native executables
-- Everything in Scala is an *expression*: constructs like `if` statements, `for` loops, `match` expressions, and even `try`/`catch` expressions all have return values
+- Everything in Scala is an _expression_: constructs like `if` statements, `for` loops, `match` expressions, and even `try`/`catch` expressions all have return values
 - Scala idioms favor immutability by default: you’re encouraged to use immutable variables and immutable collections
-- Scala has excellent support for concurrent and parallel programming
+- Scala has excellent support for [concurrent and parallel programming][concurrency]

 ### Programming level similarities